bglusman/Outlaw/README.md

 patterns as above.
 Presently mutliple references to the same collection are independent, but if there is interest special handling could be added to also match specific instances of a collection much like the symbol handling.

+The last one is a custom rule that calls a method defined on the Outlaw module called 'trailing_whitespace' which returns a Rule object.
+Any such new methods may be defined in the .outlawed file (since it is module_eval'd into the outlaw namespace) and then outawed the same way.

 Outlaw currently ignores whitespace, parentheses and new lines, though I have ideas to change this behavior dynamically in certain rules if desired.